An Approach to Innovative Thinking

 The middle is the easy part.
 If you understand the context of the problem and if you understand how you will know if you can solve it, you can then spend time exploring dozens of ways within those constraints to attack the problem (or take advantage of the uncertainty).

-Personal approach to thinking The other day I was in a meeting, and I was told by the potential client that my analysis of their market was surprisingly different from others they had received.
-I do this because I have not followed the Malcolm Gladwell prescription of 10,000 hours of practice doing one thing well.
-I have spent my 10,000 hours learning how to synthesize stuff from a number of different areas.
+The other day I was in a meeting, and I was told by the potential client that my analysis of their market was surprisingly different from others they had received.
+I do this because I have not followed Malcolm Gladwell’s prescription of 10,000 hours of practice doing one thing well.
+I spent my 10,000 hours learning how to synthesize stuff from a number of different areas.
 I don’t do anything one thing really well, except perhaps, finding patterns in broad information.

 I also want to say here that I go out of my way to acknowledge my deficiencies and team with people who complement my capabilities.
 I am not a finance wiz.
 I do not plan, ever, to spend 10,000 hours playing with numbers.
 Not in physics and not in finance.
 I recognize the importance of both, I understand the basic principles and the language, and I rapidly find someone who LOVES numbers to work with me to make sense of that aspect of the world.
 In other words, we don’t need to possess all the tools ourselves.
 We do need to understand what it takes to make a good decision and make sure the elements are in place in a credible way, and that we trust the data (or at least, know what data to trust and what data not to trust).

-For group sessions I use the energy of the people and channel it back to them.
-I try to create a safe, judgment free zone of creativity (I say judgment free, not evaluation free.
+For group sessions, I use the energy of the people and channel it back to them.
+I try to create a safe, judgment-free zone of creativity (I say judgment-free, not evaluation free.
 Saying an idea doesn’t fit isn’t passing judgment, it is discovering fit and unfit – very different things from judgment).
 I especially find it fulfilling when I can bring someone in who doesn’t usually participate to gain a new point-of-view, see the problem through a new lens.
-I find learning one of the best states of mind, and have often creating interesting concepts by taking in what I am hearing and mushing it up with all I know, and finding a unique way to represent something, a new framework or an emergent pattern.
+I find learning one of the best states of mind and have often created interesting concepts by taking in what I am hearing and mushing it up with all I know, and finding a unique way to represent something, a new framework or an emergent pattern.